Colin-Loh/100DaysOfAzure/Journey/002/Readme.md

 I will try to summarise and pick out some information that I think is important to create this.
 You can find the documentation more here [link](https://learn.microsoft.com/en-us/azure/virtual-network/quick-create-portal)

 The aim of this exercise is the following:
 * Deploy all resources using Terraform as my preferred IaC tool.
+If you are following my 100 Days of Azure, feel free to use BICEP or ARM Templates instead.
-*
+* Understanding Azure App Service & Virtual Network Integration

 ## Prerequisite